egberts/egberts.github.io-src/content/articles/openssl-subjectAltName.md

 What Goes Into ASN?
 ===================

-The `altSubjectName` extension (if declared) MUST contain at least one entry; this is only true for any certificate that is using `serverAuth` (or `clientAuth`) such as a "web servers".
+The `subjectAltName` extension (if declared) MUST contain at least one entry; this is only true for any certificate that is using `serverAuth` (or `clientAuth`) such as a "web servers".

 `serverAuth` Certificates
 -------------------------